-Maria is a PhD researcher at the Department of Law and a supervisee of prof. Deirdre Curtin.
-Her research interests include data protection and governance of digital public sphere.
-Currently, she investigates enforcement of the General Data Protection Regulation by national data protection authorities, focusing on cross-border, cross-sectorial and exterritorial cooperation mechanisms.
+Maria is a PhD researcher at the Department of Law and a supervisee of Prof. Deirdre Curtin.
+Her research interests include data protection and governance of the digital public sphere.
+Currently, she investigates enforcement of the General Data Protection Regulation by national data protection authorities, focusing on cross-border, cross-sectorial, and exterritorial cooperation mechanisms.

-Before joining the EUI, Maria worked as the press officer at the European Parliament.
-She holds a Master’s degree in law (long-cycle programme) and a Bachelor’s degree in Polish philology from University of Warsaw.
+Before joining the EUI, Maria worked as a press officer at the European Parliament.
+She holds a Master’s degree in law (long-cycle program) and a Bachelor’s degree in Polish philology from the University of Warsaw.
 She studied at the College of Interdisciplinary Studies in Humanities and Social Sciences (MISH UW).

 Ph.D. research: “Referees or Rambos?
 Cooperation between the EU national authorities in digital public governance”

 - ‘Three EDPB Binding Decisions in the Art.
 65 GDPR Procedure and Two Major Questions for the Future‘ (2023) 9 European Data Protection Law Review 55

 - Chiara Angiolini, Sandrine Clavel, Federica Casarosa, Maria Magierska, ‘Effective Data protection between administrative and judicial enforcement’, in: ‘Effective Data Protection and Fundamental Rights, edited by Paola Iamiceli, Fabrizio Cafaggi, Chiara Angiolini, Scuola Superiore della Magistratura, Rome – 2022